4th Annual Coopers Rock Climb-a-thon

 How do I register to participate in this event?

 · All participants must complete a CRCG registration packet, which includes a medical form and waiver.
-Minor’s forms must be signed by a parent or legal (court appointed) guardian.
+Minors' forms must be signed by a parent or legal (court appointed) guardian.
+You can print the forms to complete and bring with you or complete them the morning of the event.

 How do I collect donations?

-· All sponsore donations must be submitted on the day of the event, during the registration process, either as cash or a check made out to It's in the Bag.
-The two climbers collecting the most money win prizes!
+· All other sponsor donations must be submitted on the day of the event, during the registration process, either as cash or a check made out to Paradox Sports.
+The climber collecting the most money wins a prize!

 How is my distance climbed calculated?